Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Conclusions

 \section{Conclusions}

-In summary, this work demonstrates a pathway towards implementing high-fidelity native iSWAP entangling gates for Rydberg atoms using tailored control protocol.
-By concurrently implementing state transfer and interaction within a single time-dependent control pulse and leveraging quantum optimal control methods, we achieve high-fidelity protocols for the iSWAP gate for different driving schemes and both Rabi-modulated and phase-modulated pulses.
+In summary, this work demonstrates a pathway towards high-fidelity, hardware-native iSWAP entangling gates for Rydberg atoms using tailored control protocols.
+By concurrently implementing state transfer and interaction within a single time-dependent control pulse and leveraging quantum optimal control methods, we achieved high-fidelity protocols for the iSWAP gate for different driving schemes and both Rabi-modulated and phase-modulated pulses.
 Our approach considers global controls and smooth pulse shapes to minimize experimental demands.
+Even after accounting for vdW interactions, the optimized pulses maintain high fidelity and fast gate performance.
+Using the prototypical atomic species $^{133}{\rm Cs}$ and $^{88}{\rm Sr}$ as examples, we find that the ratio between the DDI and the vdW interaction strongly affects the physical realization of the iSWAP gate.

-We perform extensive noise modelling to analyze the gate fidelities one could reach in an experiment.
-In particular, we consider a neutral atom setup with $^{88}{\rm Sr}$ atoms and include noise from the motion of atoms in the traps, noise due to decay of the Rydberg states, and time-dependent laser phase and intensity noise modelled with PSDs.
-Using a noise-aware pulse selection process we identify pulses that minimize gate degradation from different noise sources and obtain a pulse protocol that reaches $\sim 99.8 \%$ fidelity for the iSWAP gate under state-of-the-art experimental parameters.
+We performed extensive noise modeling to analyze the gate fidelities under experimentally realistic conditions.
+In particular, we considered noise from the motion of atoms, noise due to decay of the Rydberg states, and time-dependent laser frequency and intensity noise modeled with PSDs.
+We conducted a detailed analysis of the influence of experimental parameters on the infidelity contributions of these individual noise sources for optimized pulse protocols and demonstrate that both $^{133}$Cs and $^{88}$Sr can reach iSWAP gate fidelities of $99.9\%$ under ``optimal'' parameters realistic for near-term experiments.
+Furthermore, our results indicate that $^{133}\rm{Cs}$ offers a considerably larger window of experimental parameters over which this fidelity threshold is maintained, whereas the corresponding parameter space for high-fidelity gate operation in $^{88}\rm{Sr}$ is substantially more restricted.

-Finally, we conducted a detailed analysis of the influence of experimental parameters on the infidelity contributions of individual noise sources for our optimized pulse protocol.
-This analysis allowed us to identify ``optimal'' parameters, achieving iSWAP gate fidelities exceeding $99.9\%$ with realistic near-term experimental constraints.
+We have also utilized the FRT framework to analyze the specific response of different pulses to laser frequency and intensity noise.
+FRT provides valuable insight into the laser noise susceptibility of different optimal pulse protocols and could be utilized to select pulses that perform particularly well for a given set of PSDs in future work.
+Conversely, the same framework could be used to adjust laser PSDs to a given pulse response function to further reduce noise in a tight co-design approach.